mortie/socksugar/README.md

 # SockSugar

-SocSugar is a rather simple library to simplify working with WebSockets.
+SockSugar is a rather simple library to simplify working with WebSockets.
 It makes WebSockets work somewhat like regular HTTP requests.

 ## Usage